jozefg/blog/posts/2013-08-23-leaving-go.markdown

 a user defined abstraction that was so popular it was ported into the standard.

 Go is just the opposite.
-Any user defined abstractions are painfully, intruisively obvious.
+Any user defined abstractions are painfully, obnoxiously obvious.
 Go developers seems to consider this a "Good Thing".
 On one hand it does aid code readability.
 On the other, it really limits what Go's pleasant to use for.